Up to main

 ARCHIVE OF REPAIR TRICKS, USEFUL INFO, ETC.

-SYMPTOM: no glove-inflate, one 24VAC Asco gas valve not working.
+SYMPTOM: no glove-inflate, one 24VAC ASCO gas valve not working.
+We've seen this symptom on three different gloveboxes w/Mitsubishi PLCs, FX1s or later version has FX3s.
 One failed relay inside the Mitsubishi PLC Programmable Logic Controller.
 (It contains eight tiny relays, with contact-lifetime shortened by driving inductive 24V AC coil-loads.)
-The bad relay does "click," coil reads 4700ohms, but the contacts remain open-circuit.
+The bad relay does audibly "click," 24VDC coil reads correct 4700ohms, but the contacts remain open-circuit.
+There must be major oxidation on the relay contacts.
+Usually it's a failing "V1" valve contacts on Y3 screw terminal.
+That's the N2 fill, so it cycles constantly.

 GLOVEBOX: PN 101965 Vacuum Atmospheres Co.
 "Omni-Lab" 2004

-PLC block: quite old "Melsec" FX1S-20MR-ES/UL Mitsubishi Electric
+PLC block: quite old "Melsec" FX1S-20MR-ES/UL Mitsubishi Electric, also a PLC FX3s on later versions.

 • Remove 120VAC, unscrew all PLC wires (take pictures, write down wire lables!)